Stromberg-Carlson Model 440M Console Radio (1939)

 My Stromberg-Carlson 440M console radio has a classic, stately look.
 Built in 1939, it has 10 tubes, motorized tuning, and the famous "Acoustical Labyrinth" speaker system.

-This radio not only performs well, but is easy to service and shows outstanding build quality.
+This radio not only performs well, but also shows outstanding build quality and is easy to service.
 These are hallmarks of Stromberg-Carlson, which began in 1894 as a telephone company and quickly established a reputation for fine engineering and durability.

-I bought this set at a second-hand shop for a little over $100.
-It was in very nice original condition.
-Here's the radio before any restoration was done.
-Notice the front panels of matched walnut veneer.
+I bought this set at a second-hand shop for $165.
+It was in good original condition.
+Notice the ornate details and front panels of matched walnut veneer.

 A magic tuning eye is seen in the middle of the dial, which covers three bands: standard broadcast from 550-1650 kilohertz, and shortwave from 2.5-22.5 megahertz.